unionai-oss/notebook-llama/README.md

-# 📖🦙 NotebookLlama on Union
+# 📖🦙 NotebookLM Clone based on Llama Open Weights Models

 This repo contains an open source implementation of NotebookLM that runs on Union.
 This repo adapts the [NotebookLlama](https://github.com/meta-llama/llama-cookbook/tree/main/end-to-end-use-cases/NotebookLlama) example in Meta's